genomewalker/refine-contigs/README.md

 ╘════════════╧══════════╧══════════════╧════════════════╧════════════════╧══════════════╧════════════════╛
 ```

 In this case, we follow a conservative approach to minimize the risk of misassemblies.
-This translates in a slighlty smaller contig average size as refineC will fragment the contigs not well supported.
-For example, taking the contig `mh_000000000843` shown before to be misassembled in the **Megahit with fine-tuned parameters** assembly, the contig should be split in two parts, from 1-9757 and from 9536-14953.
-As refineC is a reference free method, it uses the available information within the de Bruijn and overlap-based assemblies and produces the following splits:
+This translates in a slightly smaller contig average size as refineC will fragment the contigs not well supported.
+For example, taking the contig `mh_000000000843` shown before to be misassembled in the **Megahit with fine-tuned parameters** assembly, the contig should be split into two parts, from 1-9757 and from 9536-14953.
+As refineC is a reference-free method, it uses the available information within the de Bruijn and overlap-based assemblies and produces the following splits:

 |           Contig           | Start |  End  |    Class    | Length |
 |:--------------------------:|:-----:|:-----:|:-----------:|:------:|